Unconventional Florida Keys Venues Make Meetings Memorable

 In Key West, the Ernest Hemingway Home & Museum, a registered National Historic Landmark, is a Spanish colonial villa where famed author and Nobel Prize winner Ernest Hemingway lived and wrote some of his most famous works in the 1930s.
 The grounds are available for up to 100 guests.
 Private house tours can be arranged as part of the event.
 Visit hemingwayhome.com or call 305-294-1136.

 The Studios of Key West, housed in a Deco-style former Scottish Rite Masonic Center, offers a 200-seat, 2,175-square-foot professional theater, contemporary art gallery, nine studios and two classrooms.
 Meeting venues include the theater, classrooms that measure about 600 square feet each, and a 1,500-square-foot gallery for receptions.
-A rooftop garden for outdoor receptions and sunset viewings is scheduled for completion in late 2019.
+There's also a rooftop garden for outdoor receptions and sunset viewings.
 Visit tskw.org or call 305-296-0458.

 In Key West, the Harry S. Truman Little White House, Florida's only presidential museum, first served as the winter White House of President Harry S. Truman in 1946 and was a Cold War response site by later presidents.
 It also was the naval station's command headquarters during the Spanish-American War, World War I and World War II.
 The house has also hosted former presidents Dwight Eisenhower, John Kennedy, Jimmy Carter and Bill Clinton.
 Visit trumanlittlewhitehouse.com or call 305-294-9911.